Kiproy04/alx_travel_app_0x00/alx_travel_app/README.md

 Optimize database queries to reduce server load.
 4. Testing
 Implement unit and integration tests using frameworks like pytest .
-Include automated API testing to ensure endpoints function as expected.
+Include automated API testing to ensure endpoints function as expected